perl-weasel/perl-weasel.github.io/index.md

-# Bridging DOM with Page Objects
+# Web-app testing in Perl

-## Web application testing in Perl
+## Bridging DOM with Page Objects

 *Weasel* is a library to automate web application tests using Perl, much like [Watir](http://watir.com) for Ruby and [Mink](http://mink.behat.org/en/latest/at-a-glance.html) for PHP.